Prosper Ego: Biography

-Ego was born into a Roman Catholic family at The Hague.
+Prosper Joannes Gerardus Antonius Ego was born on 17 July 1927 into a Roman Catholic family in The Hague.
 At the age of 17, during the Nazi German occupation of the Netherlands, he was arrested and deported to Germany as a forced labourer.
 On his return he worked in the administration of the Red Cross.
 Ego was sent as a conscript to the Dutch East Indies (now Indonesia) in 1947 where he was stationed in the Dutch army garrison at Makassar, Sulawesi as a hygienist.

-On Ego’s return to the Netherlands in 1950 he worked for some time at the Red Cross, and afterwards as an insurance agent.
-He was active in the Katholiek Nationale Partij (Catholic National Party) and participated in the founding of the Veteranen Legioen Nederland (Veteran’s League of the Netherlands).
+On Ego's return to the Netherlands in 1950 he worked for some time at the Red Cross, and afterwards as an insurance agent.
+He was active in the Catholic National Party (Katholiek Nationale Partij, KNP) and participated in the founding of the Veteranen Legioen Nederland (Veteran’s League of the Netherlands).

-At the end of 1955, partly under pressure from the Catholic Church, the Katholiek Nationale Partij was absorbed by the Katholieke Volkspartij (Catholic People’s Party).
-Some KNP members, particularly in the Hague, opposed this, and in early 1956 the Nationale Unie (National Unity) party was formed.
+At the end of 1955, partly under pressure from the Catholic Church, the KNP was absorbed by the Catholic People's Party.
+Some KNP members, particularly in the Hague, opposed this, and in early 1956 the National Unity (Nationale Unie, NU) party was formed.
 Ego stood as a candidate for the NU in the parliamentary elections of that year, but failed to get elected.
 After the Hungarian uprising in 1956 conflicts arose within the Veteranen Legioen Nederland.
 Partly because of these conflicts, Ego set up the Oud-Strijders Legioen for those who served in the Korean War in 1958, and became its chairman.
 He was the Nationale Unie’s candidate for the Hague in municipal elections in 1958, but was not elected.
 In 1960 some members of the Nationale Unie left and joined the newly formed Liberale Staatspartij (Liberal Party).
 Ego became vice-chairman, and stood as a candidate in the parliamentary elections of 1963, but the party failed to win a single seat.